FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 People who run workloads on Kubernetes clusters often like to use automation to take care of repeatable tasks.
 The operator pattern captures how you can write code to automate a task beyond what Kubernetes itself provides.#cite(<kube-docs>)

 The operator pattern is a method for extending Kubernetes' functionality.
-With operators, we can extend Kubernetes' API with custom resources, and controllers.#cite(<kube-docs>) This allows us to create custom resources, that can be managed by Kubernetes.
+With operators, we can extend Kubernetes' API with @crd[s], and controllers#cite(<kube-docs>).
+This allows us to create custom resources, that can be managed by Kubernetes.
-For example, we can create a custom resource for a database, and a controller that will create a database pod when a database resource is created.
+For example, we can create a @crd for a database, and a controller that will create a database pod when a database resource is created.

 A Kubernetes Operator is usually a combination of a controller and a custom resource definition; however, the latter is not a requirement.
 Controllers are responsible for managing the custom resources.
 They are watching the Kubernetes API for changes in the custom resources, and act accordingly.
 Controllers are usually written in Go, and are compiled into a binary, but that is not a requirement.
-There are many libraries that can be used to write controllers in other languages, such as `kube-rs` for Rust, `KubeOps` for `.NET` and `Kopf` for Python.
+There are many libraries that can be used to write controllers in other languages, such as `kube-rs`#cite(<kube-rs>) for Rust, `KubeOps` for `.NET` and `Kopf` for Python.

-If the controller is made specifically for Kubernetes it usually supports its own Custom Resource.
+If the controller is made specifically for Kubernetes it usually ships with its own Custom Resource.
-Custom Resources are defined by Custom Resource Definitions (CRDs).
+Custom Resources are defined by @crd[s].
-CRDs are usually generated from the controller's source code.
+They are usually generated from the controller's source code.
 They can be scoped to a namespace, or cluster-wide.
 This will depend on how the controller is implemented and what the use case is.

 The most common Kubernetes Operators can be found in the OperatorHub#footnote[https://operatorhub.io/], which is a registry of operators.
-It is maintained by Red Hat, and is a part of the Operator Lifecycle Manager (OLM) [#ref(<olm>)].
+It is maintained by Red Hat, and is a part of the Operator Lifecycle Manager (OLM) [#ref(<olm-section>)].
 OperatorHub is a great place to find operators for common use cases, such as databases, message queues, and monitoring solutions.
 It provides `helm` charts for easy installation.